IIIF/cookbook-recipes/recipe/0240-navPlace-on-canvases/index.md

 ---

 ### Use Case
-You have multiple images of art created around the subject "Laocöon".
-You would like to show the location of those works on a web mapping platform.
-Over the spread of a group of resources, consistent use of `navPlace` allows for computational addressing of geographic coordinates and arrangement of spatial representations of those resources in WGS84 coordinate space.
-The web mapping platforms that accomplish this offer varying degrees of interactive behavior, a portion of which are consistent between the platforms.
-Often, you can interchange between different projections of the surface of the Earth to find a projection that best suits your geographic data.
+You have two photographs of the subject "Laocoön" and you would like to show the current location of the works those photographs as a Point on a web mapping platform. `navPlace` allows you to place the spatial representation (Point, Polygon, Line Segment) of your Canvas on a web map.

 ### Implementation Notes
+This recipe describes the use of `navPlace` at a Canvas implementation level.
+For other applications, see related recipes below.
+It is important to note that `navPlace` is not semantic and cannot be used to state the purpose of the location it shows.
+The example uses `navPlace` to represent the current location of the item, but it is not specified or limited to that, and more accurately we can say that `navPlace` is used to show a location.

+The value for `navPlace` is formatted as GeoJSON.
+Note that [Google Maps will display coordinates in Latitude, Longitude order](https://developers.google.com/maps/documentation/javascript/reference/coordinates
+), but [GeoJSON specifies they need to be recorded in Longitude, Latitude order](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.1
+).
+Always confirm the order of your coordinates when gathering them, as other web mapping platforms may have these format inconsistencies.

 For all the information on how to use the `navPlace` property see the [implementation notes in the IIIF Extensions directory.](https://iiif.io/api/extension/navplace/#5-implementation-notes)

-For a complete guide on how to use the `navPlace` property see the [IIIF Guides entry for `navPlace`.](https://preview.iiif.io/guides/41-navPlace/guides/iiif.io.api.extension.navplace/)
+For a complete guide on how to use the `navPlace` property, and an example of how it is displayed in a viewer, see the [IIIF Guides entry for `navPlace`.](https://guides.iiif.io/guides/navplace/)

 ### Example
-The Manifest contains images of the bronze by Giovanni Battista Foggini and the painting by _______, and the map shows the locations of these works.
-The Manifest below contains two Canvases, and each Canvas has a photograph painted onto it.
-The `navPlace` property in the Canvases stores geographic information from the photographs. `navPlace` contains GeoJSON-LD, and a client can parse GeoJSON features from `navPlace`.
-These GeoJSON features are rendered as geometric shapes by a web-based map platform.
-Often, data from the resource such as an image URL, label or summary is connected with those shapes via [`properties`](https://tools.ietf.org/html/rfc7946#section-3.2) in GeoJSON.
-Web mapping platforms typically offer built in display functionality for metadata contained in `properties`.
+The Manifest contains images of the bronze by Giovanni Battista Foggini and the painting by _______.
+The `navPlace` property in each Canvas stores geographic information about the works represented in the photographis, in this case their current location. `navPlace` contains GeoJSON-LD, and a client can parse GeoJSON features from `navPlace`.
+These GeoJSON features are rendered as geometric shapes by web mapping platforms.
+Data from the resource such as an image URL, label or summary is connected with those shapes via [`properties`](https://tools.ietf.org/html/rfc7946#section-3.2) in GeoJSON, but this is not a required step for seeing the shape on the map.

+{% include manifest_links.html viewers="" manifest="manifest.json" %}

 {% include manifest_links.html viewers="" manifest="manifest.json" %}